 For evaluation, we adopt the leave-one-out protocol which is widely used in previous work \cite{wang2018neural, wang2019enhancing}.
-That is, for each check-in sequence, we use the last check-in POI for test and the remaining for training.
+That is, for each check-in sequence, we use the last check-in POI for test, the second last POI for validation, and the remaining for training.
 The maximum sequence length is set to 200.
 The most recent 200 check-ins will be used in the evaluation if the sequence length is larger than 200.
 For each ground truth, we pair it with 200 unvisited POIs as the candidates for ranking.
 Those 200 POIs are the closest ones to the user's last check-in location.
-Note that, different from ranking products \cite{krichene2020sampled}, our evaluation is based on the location-sensitive nature of POI recommendation tasks, as a user rarely travel long distances between two consecutive check-ins.
+Note that, different from ranking e-commerce products \cite{krichene2020sampled,8509453}, our evaluation is based on the location-sensitive nature of POI recommendation tasks, as a user rarely travels long distances between two consecutive check-ins.
 Then, the local recommendation model generates a ranked list for those 201 POIs based on their scores, and the ground truth is expected to be ranked at the top.

-For hyperparameters, we set the latent dimension $d=32$, the neighbor size $q=30$ for both geographical and semantic neighbors, the trade-off between the current model and aggregated model of neighbors $\mu=0.3$ for both geographical and semantic neighbors, and the privacy budget $\epsilon=0.1$.
-The impacts of the above hyperparameters will be further discussed in Section 4.5.
-During training, we adopt a learning rate of $0.002$, dropout of $0.2$ on all deep layers, batch size of $16$, and the maximum training epoch is set to $50$.
-In addition, the numbers of negative samples for POI prediction loss ($N_{neg}$), category prediction LOSS ($N_{CP}$) and combination loss ($N_1=N_2$) are set to 5.